pavop02/vless-link2xray-config/README.md

 ## Installation and Usage:

 1. Download the script 'parser.py' and save it in your XRay config folder (e.g. '~/.config/xray/').
-2. Create a file input.txt in the same folder and put your VLESS URL or subscription link inside.
+2. Create a file 'input.txt' in the same folder and put your VLESS URL or subscription link inside.
 3. Run the script:

    python3 ./parser.py